Rulers

 6

-Congo (Kinshasa): The government adopts a 115th extension of the state of siege in Ituri and Nord-Kivu.
+Congo (Kinshasa): The government adopts a 115th extension of the state of siege in Ituri and Nord-Kivu, followed by a 116th on February 20.

 Yemen: The cabinet of Prime Minister Shaya Mohsin al-Zindani is appointed with himself remaining foreign minister and Maj.Gen.
 Ibrahim Haydan interior minister, while Lt.Gen.
 Taher Ali Aydhah al-Uqaili becomes defense minister and Marwan Faraj Bin Ghanem finance minister.
 The government is sworn in on February 9.